mfrey/flow/README.md

 Get Started
 -----------
-There is a tutorial in the doc/tutorial directory which provides a good starting point for writing code for the DataStreamMiner framework.
+There is a tutorial in the doc/tutorial directory which provides a good starting point for writing queries for the DataStreamMiner framework.

 Known Issues
 ------------
-1. Operators
-	- sparql-, tag-, untag-, swrl- operators need to be implemented

-2. Language Workbench
+1. Language Workbench
 	- scoping and generators interfere in a 'chaotic' way (see also bug report on github)

-3. Build
+2. Build
 	- maven/tycho setup is broken

 Bug tracker